 You’re pregnant; yay!
 If you’ve been trying to conceive, this is undoubtedly cause for celebration.
 So, uh, why can’t you stop crying?
-Don’t worry — mood swings during pregnancy are common, and they usually aren’t any cause for concern.
+Don’t worry — mood swings during pregnancy are common symptoms of pregnancy, and they usually aren’t any cause for concern.
 On any given day while you’re expecting, you might run the gamut from ecstatic to overwhelmed and everything in between.
 It’s natural, Mama.

 Even so, there are certain instances in which pregnancy mood swings merit a call or visit to your OB-GYN.
 To help you get a handle on what’s happening with your emotions, here’s a little more information.

 When do mood swings in pregnancy start?

 The Mayo Clinic cites emotional ups and downs among first-trimester pregnancy symptoms, so you may start to notice marked moodiness relatively early.
 Because every woman and every pregnancy is different, you may not experience mood swings at all.
 Or, if you do, they may be short-lived.

 But they could also endure throughout your pregnancy — and that’s understandable.
 Think about it: Every trimester comes with its own challenges, whether they’re biological, psychological, or even social.
 No one is going to blame you if you burst into tears watching a commercial about dish soap or get irrationally irritated over how loudly your partner opens a bag of chips.

 OK, so it might not always be easy, but it is typically normal.